Introduction to Microsoft Exchange Server 2013

 Progent offers a comprehensive range of consulting services to ensure that you get maximum business value from your move to Exchange Server 2013.
 Progent can assist you to upgrade to Exchange 2013 while keeping your existing hardware or migrate to an entirely new infrastructure.
 Progent can help you prepare your Active Directory forest and its domains to support your Exchange 2013 system, plan and configure Database Availability Groups for site resilience and fast recovery, create and test a disaster recovery plan that incorporates Exchange 2013 technology, and provide iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise so your mobile users can benefit fully from Exchange 2013.
 In addition, Progent's certified information security consultants can help you design and implement a security and compliance strategy that takes advantage of the powerful new security features built into Exchange 2013.

-Microsoft has made a strong effort to enable seamless hybrid ecosystems that integrate Office 365 Exchange Online and on-premises installations of Exchange.
-This permits you to have specific Exchange mailboxes hosted on your on-premises datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft-certified Exchange consulting team can assist your organization with any phase of designing, integrating and troubleshooting your hybrid Office 365/Exchange solution.
-Progent's Exchange specialists can deliver occasional support to help you through challenging technical problems and also can provide extensive project management outsourcing to ensure your hybrid Office 365/Exchange initiative is successfully completed on schedule and on budget.
-For more information about Progent's online consulting support for hybrid Office 365 and on-premises Exchange systems, go to Office 365 integration solutions with on-premises Exchange.
+Microsoft has made a strong effort to enable seamless hybrid networks that combine Office 365 and local Exchange deployments.
+This permits you to have certain Exchange mailboxes located at your corporate datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's certified Exchange consulting team can assist you with any phase of designing, implementing and debugging your hybrid Office 365 network.
+Progent's Exchange consultants can deliver occasional expertise to help you resolve stubborn technical bottlenecks and also can provide extensive project management outsourcing to ensure your hybrid Office 365/Exchange solution is carried out on time and within budget.
+For details about Progent's online consulting support for integrating Office 365 and on-premises Exchange systems, see Office 365 integration with on-premises Exchange.

 Download Progent's Exchange 2013 Migration Support Datasheet